Colorado Cottage Food Law: Food Safety Training Requirements

 If you want to start a cottage food business in Colorado, you must first complete an ANAB-accredited food handler training course, such as FoodSafePal’s.

-Alternatively, you can enroll in Colorado State University Extension’s cottage food training course for more specialized training but at a higher cost.
+Alternatively, you can enroll in Colorado State University Extension’s cottage food training course for more specialized training but at a higher cost and time commitment.

 In either case, you will receive a certificate after successfully completing the course of your choice that you should display at the point of sale.